kinecosystem/kin-website-docs/docs/kin-architecture-overview.md

 - Sending Kin from the user's account to another account on the Kin Blockchain.
 - Listening for events on the user's account.

-For a quick code introduction to client apps, see the [Hello Client World](quick-start/hi-kin-android) for Android.
+For a quick code introduction to client apps, see the [Hello World Client](quick-start/hi-kin-android) for Android or the [Hello World Client](quick-start/hi-kin-unity) for Unity.

 ### Back-end server